ibm-cloud-docs/EventStreams/monitoring.md

 Lag for each consumer group for each topic-partition in an {{site.data.keyword.messagehub}} instance.
 This metric indicates the number of messages that are yet to be processed for each partition in a consumer group.

-You can select this metric using the IBM Cloud CLI and Terraform.

 | Metadata | Description |
 |----------|-------------|
 | `Metric Name` | `ibm_eventstreams_instance_consumer_groups_lag`|